60 Participants Needed

 The trial does not specify if you need to stop taking your current medications, but you cannot use other therapies for hair loss while participating.

-What evidence supports the effectiveness of the drug oral minoxidil for hair loss in childhood cancer survivors?
+What evidence suggests that oral minoxidil might be an effective treatment for hair loss in childhood cancer survivors?

 Alina Markova, MD - MSK Dermatologist